 Question Response Updated 1.
 How will ERDC “determine the appropriate student level data?”

 We will work with submitting institutions and with WSAC, guided by our experience in collecting postsecondary student level data through the Public Centralized Higher Education Enrollment System (PCHEES) and our partnership with the State Board of Community and Technical Colleges (SBCTC).
+We will employ best practices around education data collections, including ensuring that the data are necessary, not redundant, and will be collected in a manner that allows effective use and interoperability.

-4/7/2025 2.
+5/15/2025 2.
 We already submit the Unit Record Report (URR) to WSAC.
 How is this different?

 The URR mostly contains information about student financial aid and factors that are used to determine the amount of financial aid provided to students.
 URR includes elements like institution ID, award year, and enrollment status, but lacks sufficient detail about student postsecondary enrollment and degree attainment history to allow for analysis and evaluation of our education system in Washington state.
+ERDC and WSAC often use postsecondary enrollment and completions data in conjunction with URR data in evaluation and research projects, to better understand the education system in Washington.

-4/7/2025 3.
+5/15/2025 3.
 How could my institution, and the private postsecondary sector as a whole, benefit from this work?

 Data from private postsecondary institutions will be included in statewide reporting, bringing more visibility to this sector in WSAC & ERDC reports.
 ERDC can enhance existing dashboards and reports, with this data, providing a more comprehensive picture of postsecondary access and credential attainment in Washington State.
+We will be able to link data from this sector to state employment outcomes data, allowing us to answer questions about post-credential employment.

 Information in dashboards and reports can be used by institutions for comparisons to other institutions, strategic planning, and marketing.
 Students can make use of these dashboards for making decisions about which institutions to attend, and how various programs can lead to different post-graduation outcomes.

-4/7/2025 4.
+5/15/2025 4.
 How are students told about how their data is being collected and shared?
 Is there a way for students to opt out?

 Under the Family Educational Rights and Privacy Act (FERPA) schools and institutions of higher education must notify parents and eligible students of their rights under FERPA, which includes the right to opt-out of the sharing of directory data.
 Under FERPA directory data can be shared without student consent.